Texas Tech University

 Technical textiles that are used in PPEs use different structures such as woven, nonwovens and laminates.
 Common fibres used are polypropylene in the case of nonwovens, medical drapes and coats use blends such as cotton, polyester, rayon, etc.

-“I understood the different structures and functionalities of fibres after attending the Fibre Forensics class, and hence it will be useful if the industry reaches out to actual users of the products,” emphasised Rendon.
+“I understood the different structures and functionalities of fibres after attending the Fibre Forensics class, and hence it will be useful if the industry reaches out to actual users of the products,” emphasized Rendon.

 It was evident from the discussion that the user-community is interested in using safe methods, cost effective single use products and explore sustainable ways and products towards use and disposal.